Engineering for Eco-Design of Food Products

-The ICOA route
+The ICOA journey

-The first year of training offers a unique pathway structured around 4 disciplinary areas: biological engineering, food process engineering, bioproduct development engineering and professional integration.
-It is designed to provide students with the foundations for a dual competence in Process Engineering and Biotechnology and in Food Science.
-The program's professionalism is reflected inTU project management and professional integration.
-Last but not least, the program is rounded out by TU courses that are cross-disciplinary with other Master's programs (English and Biostatistics).
+The first year of the program offers a unique curriculum structured around four disciplinary areas: biological engineering, food process engineering, bioproduct development engineering, and professional integration.
+It is designed to provide students with a foundation in both process engineering and biotechnology and food science.
+The professional nature of the program is evident inTU projectTU and professional integrationTU .
+Finally, TU with other master's programs (English and Biostatistics) round out the curriculum.

-For a limited number of students (2 to 3 selected on the basis of the excellence of their academic record) wishing to acquire additional skills in project management, a co-diploma with the Institut d'Administration des Entreprises de Montpellier (IAE Montpellier) can be offered.
-By choosing an additional TU of 5 ECTS related to management themes and organized by the IAE, students can obtain a double degree: Master ICOA and Master of Technology and Science Management.
+For a limited number of students (2 to 3 selected on the basis of academic excellence) wishing to acquire additional skills in project management, a joint degree with the Montpellier Institute of Business Administration ( IAE Montpellier) may be offered.
+By choosing an TU 5 ECTS TU related to management topics and organized by the IAE, students can earn a double degree: a Master's in ICOA and a Master's in Technology and Science Management.

 Know-how and skills